-The project included the complete removal & site clearance of the 275ft structure.
-All preparation works were undertaken by our TDS team, including the removal of the tar, water seal, removal of the piston by cold cutting, tar pumping & disposal.
+The project included the complete removal and site clearance of the 275ft structure.
+All preparation works were undertaken by our experienced site team, including the removal of the tar, water seal, removal of the piston by ultra-high-pressure water cutting, tar pumping and disposal.

-Processing works included removal of the timber & asbestos roof structure & recycling of the concrete foundations.
-Ground works were also undertaken to infill basement excavations & level the site by reusing the recycled crushed concrete that had previously been the foundations.
+Processing works included removal of the timber and asbestos roof structure, and recycling of the steelwork and concrete foundations.
+Ground works were also undertaken to infill the basement excavations and to level the site by reusing the recycled crushed concrete that had previously been the foundations.

-Blade explosives were used to swiftly demolish the 1,000 tonnes structure.
-The resultant arising materials were processed & removed from site within a 14-day period.
+Blade explosives were used to promptly demolish the 1,000-tonne structure.
+The resultant arising materials were processed and removed from site within a 14-day period.

-Residual tars, tar, water mixture, oils & other hydrocarbons were present both within the structure & below the gas holder.
-Industrial cleaning of tanks, tar dam, tar seal & tar pump cabins was undertaken using a combination of high-pressure steam cleaning & vacuum suction methods.
-Using controlled confined space working, the residual tar was mechanically removed by excavator prior to removing residue for disposal.
+Residual tar, water mixture, oils and other hydrocarbons were present both within the structure and below the gas holder.
+Industrial cleaning of the tanks and cabins was undertaken using a combination of high-pressure steam cleaning and vacuum suction methods.
+Under strict confined space entry, the residual tar was then mechanically removed by the excavator.

-The fully cleared site was returned to the Client to enable a £5 million regeneration of the area including a 40-bedroom hotel & pub-restaurant complex to be built creating up to 200 jobs in West Bromwich.
+The site was fully cleared and handed back to the Client to enable a £5 million regeneration project for the area, including a 40-bedroom hotel and pub-restaurant complex to be built, creating up to 200 jobs in West Bromwich.